Taproots tend to be straight, conical and tapered (think carrot).

-Many plants begin with a taproot, right after germination, but most monocots replace the taproot with a fibrous network, or adventitious, root system.
+Many plants begin with a taproot, right after germination, but most monocots replace the taproot with a fibrous root system.

 Growing plants with taproots in containers is usually a bad idea.
 As soon as the taproot hits the bottom of the container, the plant will be stunted and may die.